opendatacube/datacube-core/docs/dev/virtual-products.rst

         For example: Combining the sensor readings for LS5 on 05/07/95, LS6 on 06/11/95, LS8 on 07/11/95 into one dataset.

     `Juxtapose`: `A -> B -> A x B`
         Similar to a `JOIN` in SQL, could be outer or inner.
-This could be used for apply PQ for cloud masking in combination with Filter or Transform.
+This could be used for apply PQ for cloud masking in combination with Transform.

-    `Drop`: `A -> A`
-        Given some predicate function, this will remove all datasets with metadata that do not meet the given predicate.
-Performed at query time.

-    `Filter`: `A -> A`
-        Given some predicate function, this will remove all points in a dataset that do not meet the given predicate.
-Performed at fetch time.

     `Transform`: `A -> B`
         Synonymous with the `map` function of the `mapreduce` paradigm.
-Will require some transformation function f which accepts a dataset and returns a dataset.
+Will require some transformation function which accepts a dataset and returns a dataset.
 This combinator may also modify the type of the dataset.

 Methods & Workflow (High Level API)

     `construct`
-        Constructing a Virtual Product will set it's child Virtual Products as well as any functions it requires to operate.
+        Constructing a Virtual Product will set its child Virtual Products as well as any functions it requires to operate.
 The construction will not access the database.

     `validate`
         The validation function will check the measurement types of the inputs and outputs and ensure that they are compatible.
 In most cases this will be checking that they match, however with a `Transform` there may be a change.

     `query`
-        The query function will retreieve datasets which match a query, product, and in case of `Drop` products, metadata predicate.
+        The query function will retreieve datasets which match a query.
 The product being queried may be virtual.
 Access to the database will cease after this stage.

-    `serialize`
-        Optional(?)
-The serialize function will use the results of the `query` function (i.e. datasets that match the query) and serialize them for use on machines or nodes that cannot or should not query the database but can fetch data.

     `fetch`
         The fetch function will use the results of the `query`, direct or deserialized, and load the datasets.
 At this stage combinators working on data can apply their functions or predicates; for example `Filter` can execute.
 Once completed, the output for the top level Virtual Product will be the desired Virtual Dataset.